 For more information on SAAM and ideas to show your support, check out these resources below:

-- New York State Coalition Against Sexual Assault (NYSCASA): NYSCASA is non-profit coalition of community-based rape crisis programs located throughout New York State whose mission is to end all forms of sexual violence and exploitation, and to address the impacts of sexual assault.
-Be sure to keep an eye on NYSCASA's website calendar and social media to learn about SAAM events happening across New York State and the nation! http://www.nyscasa.org
+- New York State Coalition Against Sexual Assault (NYSCASA): NYSCASA is a nonprofit coalition of community-based rape crisis programs located throughout New York State whose mission is to end all forms of sexual violence and exploitation and address the impacts of sexual assault.
+Be sure to keep an eye on NYSCASA's website calendar and social media to learn about SAAM events happening across New York State and the nation!

-- Seven Dancers Coalition: A New York State based nonprofit coalition whose mission is to uplift the families of Indigenous Communities by educating and restoring traditional values with the purpose of strengthening self-confidence and dignity. http://www.sevendancerscoalition.com/
+- Seven Dancers Coalition: A New York State-based nonprofit coalition whose mission is to uplift the families of Indigenous Communities by educating and restoring traditional values to strengthen self-confidence and dignity.

 - Rape, Abuse & Incest National Network (RAINN): RAINN is the nation's largest anti-sexual violence organization.
-RAINN created and operates the National Sexual Assault Hotline (800.656.HOPE, online.rainn.org, and rainn.org/es) in partnership with more than 1,000 local sexual assault service providers across the country.
-During SAAM, RAINN asks individuals and communities across the country to engage with this issue by learning more about sexual violence, sharing information, bringing the community together, volunteering, and donating. https://www.rainn.org/saapm
+RAINN created and operated the National Sexual Assault Hotline (800.656.HOPE, online.rainn.org, and rainn.org/es) in partnership with more than 1,000 local sexual assault service providers across the country.
+During SAAM, RAINN asks individuals and communities across the country to engage with this issue by learning more about sexual violence, sharing information, bringing the community together, volunteering and donating.

 Center for Disease Control and National Center for Injury Prevention and Control (CDC).
 2011.
 The National Intimate Partner and Sexual Violence Survey: 2010 Summary Report.
 Available: https://www.cdc.gov/violenceprevention/pdf/nisvs_report2010-a.pdf